It is joy that sorrow protects.”

 Megan Hollingsworth, writer & creative director

 This work is about the present moment.
-The attention is to the root causes of pain and suffering while practicing and facilitating the body’s natural grieving process.
+The attention is to the root causes of pain and suffering while practicing and facilitating the body’s natural grieving process, allowing emotions to move rather than stagnate in the body, only to later surface as emotional and physical distress.

 In doing so, we shed the light of compassion on dark matter, alleviating at least the pain of ignorance and negligence.